timwarnock/wordscanner.py/README.md

     0inputs+0outputs (0major+76902minor)pagefaults 0swaps

 ## Trie vs set() for Japanese (N=1,000,000)
 Interestingly, for Japanese characters (scanning through a random grid of mostly Kanji), the performance difference was more pronounced.
-This is useful to know because Japanese (like Chinese) does not use obvious word boundaries, and would benefit from using set() rather than Trie.
+This is useful to know because Japanese (like Chinese) does not use obvious word boundaries and would benefit from using set() rather than Trie for Japanese language parsers.

     $ /usr/bin/time ./test_j_set.py
     4140